Skip to main content

 Order Attribution Dashboard Setup (GTM → GA4)

-This guide explains how to track ad clicks from Google and Facebook through your online order form to completed purchases, and how to surface that data in a customer-facing attribution dashboard.
+This guide explains how to track ad clicks from Google and Facebook through your online order form to completed purchases, and how to surface that data in an attribution dashboard.

 Written by Euri